-6. Operating Instructions
+6. Splitter Operation

-Wallenstein WX Trailer Wood Splitters are selfcontained machines designed to push wood through a wedge to split it.

-The WX950, WX960 and WX970 models operate in the horizontal configuration only.
+Wallenstein WXR Trailer Wood Splitters are self-contained machines designed to push a wedge through the wood to split it.
+The WXR545PL splitter can be used in the vertical, angled, or horizontal configuration.

 The operator has the responsibility of being familiar with all operating and safety procedures and following them.